Contents

 See Section 4.1 for calculation of via enhanced weathering in closed engineered systems.

-Calculation of CO2eCounterfactual
+Calculation of CO2eCounterfactual, RP

 Unless otherwise specified in the applicable storage module, the counterfactual () for eligible projects is considered to be zero, as outlined in Section 4 and Section 7.2.

-Calculation of CO2eEmissions
+Calculation of CO2eEmissions, RP

 is is the total quantity of GHG emissions associated with a given Reporting Period, .
 This can be calculated as: